Target Group

 Target

-- For DSRNLB to work properly, the target's port must match the port of the listener Protocol connected to the target group.
-For details, refer to the How-to Guides.
+- For DSRNLB, the port of the target must match the port of the listener protocol in the target group to work correctly.
+For more details, refer to How-to Guides.

-- Additional settings are required for target instances when using DSRNLB.
-For more information, refer to the How-to Guides.
+- When using DSRNLB, additional configuration is required for the target instance.
+For more details, refer to How-to Guides.

-- When using DSRNLB, the load balancer and target instances must be in the same Subnet.
+- The load balancer and target instance must exist within the same subnet when using DSRNLB.

 Status

-A target has two status indicators: Provisioning status, which indicates whether the resource has been successfully created or is being modified or deleted, and Operating status, which indicates whether the created resource is available.
-Both statuses are displayed based on the status of underlying resources.
+Targets have two status indicators: Provisioning and Operating.
+The Provisioning status shows whether the resource has been successfully created, or if it is in the process of being modified or deleted, while the Operating status indicates whether the resource is available for use.
+Both statuses are combined with the status of lower-level resources.

-To check the status of targets, you need to apply health check settings.
-When health check settings are applied, health checks are performed periodically on all targets registered in the target group.
-The status of each target can be checked in the target group details, and targets that are not in a healthy state are automatically excluded from traffic distribution targets.
-Traffic routing resumes once the target is deemed healthy again.
+To monitor the target's status, health check settings must be applied.
+When health checks are applied, periodic health checks are performed on all targets registered in the target group.
+The status of each target can be viewed in the target group details, and targets that are not healthy are automatically excluded from traffic routing.
+Once the target is considered healthy again, traffic will be routed to it.

 Status | Definition |